vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/03/002_shatrusenAsaMmohanam/_index.md

 +++
 ## Comment
 Found in Pāipp. iii., next before the hymn here preceding.
-Used in Kāuç. only with the latter, as there explained.
+Used in Kāuś. only with the latter, as there explained.

 ## Translations